stanfordnlp/CoreNLP/_pages/coref.md

 * **Statistical:** Machine-learning-based coreference resolution for English.
 Unlike the other systems, this one only requires dependency parses, which are faster to produce than constituency parses.

 * **Neural:** Most accurate but slow neural-network-based coreference resolution for English and Chinese.

+(We briefly also had a fourth *hybrid* or *hcoref* system, but it is no longer supported and models are no longer provided in current releases.)

 The following table gives an overview of the system performances.